Projection and Quantisation: A Unifying View of Learning to Hash, from Random Projections to the RAG Era: Conclusion

 \subsection{Locality-Sensitive Hashing (LSH)}

-A key objective in hashing-based approximate nearest neighbour (ANN) search is to pre-process the dataset $\mathbf{X} \in \mathbb{R}^{N \times D}$ such that query-time retrieval is significantly faster than brute-force search.
-Locality-Sensitive Hashing (LSH) \cite{Indyk98} is among the most influential algorithms in this domain, offering the first sub-linear time solution to the randomised $(c,R)$-approximate near neighbour problem.
-It has been widely applied across computer vision and retrieval tasks, including large-scale object recognition \cite{Dean13}, pose estimation \cite{Shakhnarovich03}, image indexing \cite{Chum08}, and shape matching \cite{Grauman04}.
+Hashing-based ANN search pre-processes the dataset $\mathbf{X} \in \mathbb{R}^{N \times D}$ so that query-time retrieval is far faster than brute-force search.
+Locality-Sensitive Hashing (LSH)~\cite{Indyk98} is among the most influential algorithms in this domain.
+It offered the first sub-linear time solution to the randomised $(c,R)$-approximate near neighbour problem and is widely applied across computer vision and retrieval.\longonly{ Examples include large-scale object recognition~\cite{Dean13}, pose estimation~\cite{Shakhnarovich03}, image indexing~\cite{Chum08}, and shape matching~\cite{Grauman04}.}

-LSH operates by hashing input vectors into buckets such that similar points are more likely to fall into the same bucket.
-This transforms the nearest neighbour search problem into the task of probing a small number of candidate buckets, greatly improving efficiency.
-The central idea is to use a family of hash functions with the locality-sensitive property, which ensures that closer points collide with higher probability than distant ones.
+LSH hashes input vectors into buckets such that similar points are more likely to share a bucket.
+Nearest neighbour search then reduces to probing a small number of candidate buckets.
+The method rests on a family of hash functions with the locality-sensitive property: closer points collide with higher probability than distant ones.

-\begin{definition}[Locality-sensitive hash function family] A hash function family $\mathcal{H}$ is $(R, cR, P_1, P_2)$-sensitive with respect to a distance function $d(\cdot, \cdot)$ if, for any two points $\mathbf{p}, \mathbf{q} \in \mathbb{R}^{D}$:
+\iflong \begin{definition}[Locality-sensitive hash function family] A hash function family $\mathcal{H}$ is $(R, cR, P_1, P_2)$-sensitive with respect to a distance function $d(\cdot, \cdot)$ if, for any two points $\mathbf{p}, \mathbf{q} \in \mathbb{R}^{D}$:

 \end{definition}